Skip to Content

 In contrast to usual composting methods, Bokashi requires the materials to be kept from oxygen as much as possible.

 After 10-14 days, fermented food waste is ready to be put into the compost bin.
-Rats and other pests won’t even entertain the idea of going near it, so it acts as a brilliant repellent whilst also being very nutrient-dense and great for composting.
+Rats and other pests won’t even entertain going near it, so it is a brilliant repellent while being very nutrient-dense and great for composting.

 Pests that can be found in compost